matrix-org/matrix-hookshot/src/provisioning/api.md

 The body of the request is the configuration for the connection, which will be the "ConnectionState" interface for each connection.

+The request will respond with a `202` on success, as the connection creation process is asyncronous (being driven by Matrix state).

 ### Request body
 ```json5
 {